 For example: your solicitor emails you their firm’s bank account details in order to transfer deposit or completion monies.
 The fraudster intercepts that email and changes the bank account details to the fraudster’s account details.
 The email still looks like your solicitor’s email that you have been expecting; it’s just the information in the email has changed.
 You then find you have sent your money to an unknown account and your money has disappeared.
-The Solicitors Regulation Authority states that email modification fraud accounts for more than 70% of all frauds reported to them.
+The SRA states that email modification fraud accounts for more than 70% of all frauds reported to them.

 Don’t panic!
 How to avoid cybercrime.